 Q: What is pharmacogenetic testing?

 Pharmacogenetic testing, also called DNA Drug Sensitivity Testing, is the testing of certain genes to determine how individuals will react to specific medications.
 With insight derived from pharmacogenetic testing, healthcare providers can greatly decrease the need for "trial-and-error” dosing and can substantially reduce the risk of Adverse Drug Events (ADEs).

 Q: What drugs does Pharmacogenetic testing cover?

 Q: Do I need a healthcare provider to order this test?

-Yes, you need healthcare provider who is licensed and able to write a prescription (e.g. MD, DO, NP, PA) to complete the test order.
+Yes, you need a healthcare provider who is licensed and able to write a prescription (e.g. MD, DO, NP, PA) to complete the test order.